twjeffery/DIO-test-2/docs/shared-service/generate-an-action-number.md

 ---
 layout: default
-title: Access
+title: Generate an action number
 parent: Shared services
-nav_order: 1
+nav_order: 2
 ---

-# Access
+# Generate an action number
 {: .no_toc }

 ## On this page